 4. A Quick Game of Tag

 We just wrote a fun story showing off a video of an adorable dog playing tag at the vet’s office.
-This is another game that is great for indoor play on a rainy or snowy day.
+This is another game that is great for indoor play on a rainy summer day or snowy day winter day.

-Not only does this challenge your dog physically it is a great way to work on getting your dog to come on command.
+Not only does this challenge your dog physically it is a great way to work on obedience training by getting your dog to come on command.
 This game requires two people so grab a friend or family member and get ready for some intense tail wagging.